5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 Creating a Layout-ID for AppleALC not only is a challenge in itself, it requires a lot of prep work in order to do so as well…

 ### Obtaining an Audio CODEC dump in Linux
 Why Linux?
-Unfortunately, neither Codec dumps created with Clover nor OpenCore can be processed with the tools required to visualize the data inside the dumps.
-Codec dumps created in Linux however, can be processed by these tools just fine.
-This might be because Linux dynamically discovers the paths of an audio codec through a graph traversal algorithm.
+Unfortunately, Codec dumps obtained with Clover/OpenCore can't be processed by the tools required to convert and visualize the data inside the Codec dump.
+Codec dumps created in Linux, however, can be processed by these tools just fine.

+When I compared the dumps obtained with Clover and Linux, I noticed that the one created in Linux contained almost twice the amount of data (293 vs 172 lines).
+I guess this is because Linux dynamically discovers the paths of an audio codec through a graph traversal algorithm.
 And in cases where the algorithm fails, it uses a huge lookup table of patches specific to each Codec.
+My guess is that this additional data is captured in the Codec dump as well.

-Therefore, we will use (a live version of) Linux to create the codec dump without having to actually install Linux.
+Therefore, we need to use (a live version of) Linux to create the codec dump without having to actually install Linux.
 We can use Ventoy for this.
 It prepares a USB flash drive which can run almost any ISO directly without having to create a USB installer.

 #### Preparing a USB flash drive for running Linux from an ISO
 Users who already have Linux installed can skip to "Dumping the Audio Codec"!

-1. Get a USB 3.0 flash drive (at least 8 GB or more)
+1. Use a USB 3.0 flash drive (at least 8 GB or more)
 2. In Windows, download [**Ventoy**](https://www.ventoy.net/en/download.html) and follow the [Instructions](https://www.ventoy.net/en/doc_start.html) to prepare the flash drive.
 It's pretty straight forward.
 3. Next, download an ISO of a Linux distribution of your choice, e.g. [**Ubuntu**](https://ubuntu.com/download/desktop), [Zorin](https://zorin.com/os/download/) or whatever distro you prefer – they all work fine.
 4. Copy the ISO to your newly created Ventoy stick
 5. Reboot from the flash drive
 6. In the Ventoy menu, select the Linux ISO and hit enter
 7. From the GNU Grub, select "Try or Install Linux"
-8. Once Ubuntu has reached the Desktop environment, select "Try Ubuntu"
+8. Once Ubuntu has reached the Desktop environment, select "Try Ubuntu" (or whatever the distro of your choise prompts).

 #### Dumping the Codec
 1. Once Linux is up and running, open Terminal and enter:</br>